 Secure Context Value Model

 SecurityRecipes is positioned as The Secure Context Layer for Agentic AI.
 The technical foundation is already in place: secure context packs, MCP authorization and drift controls, run receipts, telemetry contracts, evals, incident response, entitlement review, protocol conformance, and a trust-center export.
-The next acquisition-grade move is to make the business case explicit.
+The next review-ready move is to make the business case explicit.

 What was added